StudyFrenchSpanish

 You’ll need to communicate with real people to conquer a language — for example, face-to-face interactive sessions with a teacher.

-While Memrise has a vast selection of courses, its modules and resources may not be varied and sufficient to propel students towards upper-intermediate or near-native proficiency.
+While Memrise has a vast selection of courses, its modules and resources may not be varied enough to propel students toward upper-intermediate or near-native proficiency.

 While it’s possible to reinforce what you’ve already covered, forward advancement is much more restricted.